norskeld/nrsk.dev/src/content/notes/capturing-doc-comments.md

 ---
 title: Capturing doc comments in declarative macros
-description: 'How to: capture doc comments in Rust macros.'
+description: How to capture doc comments in Rust macros.
 createdAt: 2022-11-18
 updatedAt: 2023-02-26
 tags: